do02reen24/do02reen24/README.md

-### Hi there, I'm doyeon! 👋
+### Hi there, I'm doreen! 👋

-I am a student interested in **front end development.** I love to talk and code with people.
-I am trying to experience various things.
+I'm a **front-end developer**.
+But I am also interested in other areas of development.

-* 🌱 I'm currently learning React Native, Typescript
+I like planning and design as well as development.
+I enjoy various attempts and challenges.

-* 💌 Ask me about anything! do02reen24@gmail.com
+> 💌 Ask me about anything! do02reen24@gmail.com

 ### 📚 Experience